cloudwego/kitex/docs/guide/basic-features/connection_type.md

 - `MaxIdlePerAddress`: the maximum number of idle connections per downstream instance
 - `MaxIdleGlobal`: the global maximum number of idle connections
-- `MaxIdleTimeout`: the idle duration of the connection, a connection that exceeds this duration would be closed (minimum value is 3s, the default value is 30s)
+- `MaxIdleTimeout`: the idle duration of the connection.
+A connection that has been idle for more than MaxIdleTimeout will be closed (minimum value is 3s, the default value is 30s)

 ### Internal Implementation